 Laramie is a medium-sized city located in the state of Wyoming.
 With a population of 32,158 people and nine constituent neighborhoods, Laramie is the third largest community in Wyoming.

-Laramie is a decidedly white-collar city, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Laramie is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Laramie who work in teaching (15.96%), office and administrative support (13.98%), and management occupations (7.90%).
+Unlike some cities, Laramie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Laramie are a mix of both white- and blue-collar jobs.
+Overall, Laramie is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Laramie who work in teaching (15.14%), office and administrative support (12.54%), and sales jobs (8.58%).

 Laramie is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Laramie have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Laramie’s economy is one such example of this.

+Laramie is a somewhat ethnically-diverse city.
 The people who call Laramie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laramie residents report their race to be White, followed by Asian.
-Important ancestries of people in Laramie include Irish, English, Italian, and Scottish.
+Important ancestries of people in Laramie include Irish, English, Italian, and French .

 The most common language spoken in Laramie is English.
 Other important languages spoken here include Spanish and Chinese.